Integrate Cloud Database (MySQL) using Logstash

 1. Enter the following command to install the downloaded file.

-# When using Elasticsearch version
+# For Elasticsearch version

 rpm -ivh logstash-oss-7.7.0.rpm

-# When using OpenSearch version
+# For OpenSearch version

 tar -zxvf logstash-oss-with-opensearch-output-plugin-7.16.3-linux-x64.tar.gz

-1. Install the JDBC driver.
+1. Install JDBC Driver.

 wget https://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-8.0.30.zip